a-laughlin/a-laughlin.github.io/_posts/2025-06-02-what-is-developer-experience.md

 This post brings the same clarity to Developer Experience definitions, while also connecting the pieces of what improves and who benefits.
 It defines "A developer experience", "The Field of Developer Experience", and how the field of Developer Experience relates to Developer Productivity.
 It also provides previous definitions and sources that led to them.

-## What is a developer experience?
+## What is A Developer Experience?

 **A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, person, platform, feedback loop, portal, process, workflow, activity, document, system, culture, or physical environment).